juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 > If you are missing localizations, an orange triangle will show up by the question name.

 ### Answer Validation
 Sample Ninja includes multiple validators that can be used to validate user-provided input.
-For example, if you are asking for a zipcode, you can set the following validators for the question:
+For example, if you are asking for a zip code, you can set the following validators for the question:

 - Minimum length 5
 - Maximum length 5
 - Numeric characters only

-Click **EDIT** button and switch to **VALIDATORS** tab to view validators.
-This tab contains mode detailed help on how to configure validators.
+Click the **EDIT** button and switch to the **VALIDATORS** tab to view validators.
+This tab contains detailed help on configuring validators.

-> All questions in the registration survey are automatically required.
-So, you don't need to set up **REQUIRED** validator.
-Similarly, any email and date-type data variables are automatically validated.

 ### Password and Locale
 If **Create Password** is enabled in the settings, Sample Ninja will ask a user to create a password at the registration survey.
 Similarly, **LOCALE** data variable is automatically detected and populated.